What does corporate social responsibility (CSR) mean?

 Corporate citizenship refers to a company's commitment as a "good citizen" in society.
 It is about assuming responsibility beyond the legal requirements by actively supporting social, ecological and economic initiatives that promote the common good.
 This often involves donations or sponsorship.

-What are suitable CSR measures?
+What are examples of CSR measures?

 - Social projects to support disadvantaged groups